-One of the most common injuries is low back pain resulting from heavy lifting activities.
+One of the most common injuries is low back pain resulting from heavy lifting activities while not using safe lifting techniques.
 These injuries often happen to individuals when moving furniture or boxes, lifting weights during sport training, or even on the job as a medical professional transporting patients.

 How Do Injuries Happen?